 Bloomington, IN 47405-5501

-Your tax-deductible gift, small or large, will be greatly appreciated as we grow.
+Your tax-deductible gift, large or small, will be greatly appreciated as we grow the fund.

-About the WFIU/WTIU Indiana Public Media New Team
+About the WFIU/WTIU Indiana Public Media News Team

-In addition to StateImpact education journalism, WFIU manages the State House reporter – distributing news stories statewide via the Indiana Public Broadcasting System (IPBS).
+- Our News Team editor manages two StateImpact Indiana education policy reporters and the State House reporter – distributing news stories statewide via the Indiana Public Broadcasting System (IPBS).

-In addition to national news shows, the stations air a variety of regular regional news and public affairs programs: on Ask the Mayor and Noon Edition are heard each week on WFIU; IN Focus and The Weekly Special are broadcast on WTIU.
+- In addition to national news shows, the stations air a variety of regular regional news and public affairs programs: the new Indiana Newsdesk is broadcast on WTIU and Noon Edition is heard each week on WFIU.

-Indiana Public Media news documentaries air on both WFIU and WTIU and are offered to public broadcasting stations statewide through IPBS.
+- Indiana Public Media news documentaries air on both WTIU and WFIU and are offered to public broadcasting stations statewide through IPBS.